THISISDINOSAUR/Anatomy/README.md

 A website that uses the server to display the generated creature, and provide an interface to edit the parameters.

 - Request throttling
 Limit request so a reasonable rate to avoid overloading the server

-- Request timeout
-Due to request smoothing, if a request takes a long time, it will block all other requests.
-There should be some kind of timeout on this.

-- Investigate stalling requests
-Sometimes requests take a long time, should investigate why.
-This only happens locally, so may be DrRacket related

 - Refactor rendering to be more generic
 Currently uses a hard coded 'initial position'

-### Ecosystem level features
+### Ecosystem

 - Parameter range analysis
 Once sufficient presets are defined, writing a tool to analyze the used parameter values could be useful to cut down the anatomy definition.
 E.g. removing ranges of parameters that are unused, or if a parameter doesn't vary much to remove it entirely.
 Could potentially do even more complicated things, such as looking for covariant parameters, and using this information to simplify them into a single parameter.